Discover more from People-Friendly Power BI

 (they actually moved us to a new room twice the size of this one to fit us all.
 We would have been on top of one another in this small room shown below.)

-All 53 people in this workshop was brand new to Power BI.
+All 53 people in this workshop were brand new to Power BI.
 They were all trying something new.

 I LOVE people who are up to trying something new.
 LOVE them.